lordofwizard/mcserver/README.md

 - Automatic message typer for typing something on the server.
 - More easy way to upload files on google drive.
 - Update script.
+- Adding more server types script into Java Server Folder
 ### Server Specs:
 - **OS:** Debian GNU/Linux 10 (buster) x86_64
 - **RAM:** 8GB to 16GB